solo-io/gloo/docs/content/guides/traffic_management/destination_types/grpc/grpc-transcoding.md

 ## Step 3: Add the proto descriptor binary to the gRPC upstream {#add-descriptors-to-upstream}

 Now that you created the proto descriptors, you must encode the file to base64 and add it to the upstream YAML configuration.
-After the proto descriptor binary is added, Gloo Edge can translate incoming HTTP requests to gRPC requests.
-Note that you can skip this step if you enabled the Gloo Edge FDS feature.
+After the proto descriptor binary is added, Gloo Gateway can translate incoming HTTP requests to gRPC requests.
+Note that you can skip this step if you enabled the Gloo Gateway FDS feature.

 1. Navigate to the `gloo` root directory.
 2. From the root directory, encode the proto descriptor binary to base64.